cabbagecabbagecabbage/CCC-2021/README.md

 First, we can brute force the value for all positions from left to right.
 We notice that the values are first decreasing, then reaches a minimum (for potentially more than 1 position), then increases.
 We can use ternary search to find the minimum value similar to the idea described here: https://cp-algorithms.com/num_methods/ternary_search.html

 Essentially, we pick 2 positions that divide the range into thirds.
-We then compare them to see which third the answer can't be in, and reduce the range by 1/3.
+We then compare the values at these position to see which third the answer can't be in, and reduce the range by 1/3.

 Time Complexity: O(Nlog(P))